 Cem called to ask us when we will be visiting him again.
-Those of you unlucky enough not to know him, Cem happens to be a professional captain and one of the most warm hearted and positive persons I’ve ever met.
-He also happens to live and work in British Virgin Islands which happens to be one of the top sailing destinations in the world.
+Those of you unlucky enough not to know him, Cem happens to be a professional captain who lives and works in British Virgin Islands which happens to be one of the top sailing destinations in the world.

 The last time Cem called to ask this question it was a very cold winter day in Istanbul.
 After we hang up, my husband and I looked at each other, said ‘why not ?’, found a charter company, packed our bags and spent two great weeks on a sailing boat at BVI.